 Ministration of death is represented by line No. 12 on Chart No. 1, reaching from the Exodus to the cross.

-Note.-Should any insist that the ministration of death, written and engraven on stones, which was done away (2 Cor.
-3:7), was the decalogue, then it is sufficient to say in reply that the decalogue, which was written on tables of stone, is written in the heart of the Christian (Jer.
-31:33, 34; 2 Cor.
+Note.
+Should any insist that the ministration of death, written and engraven or stones, which was done away (II Cor.
+3:7.), was the decalogue, then it is sufficient to say in reply that the decalogue, which was written on tables of stone, is written in the heart of the Christian (Jer.
+31:43, 34; II Cor.
 3:3) under the new covenant, is therefore not done away with and hence not the ministration of death.
-Again, if the ministration of death means the abolition of the decalogue, then all of God's law, not only the Sabbath was done away.
-But that would leave the world without any moral law, which proves more than any one will admit; therefore the doing away with the ministration of death is not the abolition of God's law, but the end of the sacrificial system and the execution of criminals by the church.
+Again, if the ministration of death means the abolition of the decalogue, then all of God's law, not only the Sabbath, was done away.
+But that would leave the world without any moral law, which proves more than any one will admit; therefore the doing away with the ministration of death is not the abolition of God's law, but the end of the sacrificial system and the execution of criminals by the theocratic church of Israel.
+See Theocracy of Israel, Lesson 97.
+See Note I in Appendix IV.

-1. On what was the law of God written, and where preserved?

-2. When were the curses for disobeying God's law first written?

-3. Where were they afterward written?
-Paragraph 3.

-4. What was the sinner to do to atone for his sin?
-Paragraph 4.

-5. Who were to kill and offer all other sacrifices?

-6. What was the fate of the open and willful transgressors of God's law?

-7. Who were the judges and who executed the death penalty?

-8. What was this kind of ministration called?

-9. What is said of its glory?

-10. In which law do we find the ordinances pertaining to the ministration of death?
+- 1. On what was the law of God written, and where preserved? - 2.
+When were the curses for disobeying God's law first written? - 3.
+Where were they afterward written?
+Paragraph 3. - 4.
+What was the sinner to do to atone for his sin?
+Paragraph 4. - 5.
+Who were to kill and offer all other sacrifices? - 6.
+What was the fate of the open and willful transgressors of God's law? - 7.
+Who were the judges, and who executed the death penalty? - 8.
+What was this kind of ministration? - 9.
+What is said of its glory? - 10.
+In which law do we find the ordinances pertaining to the ministration of death?
+Paragraph 10. - 11.
+What was done with the ministration of death?
 Paragraph 10.

-11. What was done with the ministration of death?
-Paragraph 10.

-LESSON LXXXIV.
+LESSON LXXXIV

-THE MINISTRATION OF THE SPIRIT.
+MINISTRATION OF THE SPIRIT